NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Loyal Warhorse.md

-**Prerequisites** divine ally (steed)
+**Prerequisites** Faithful Steed
 * * *
-You and your mount have grown closer, and your loyalty to each other is unbreakable.
-The mount you gained through the divine ally class feature is now a mature animal companion.
+The loyalty you and your mount share is unbreakable.
+The mount you gained with Faithful Steed is now a mature animal companion.
 In addition, your mount never attacks you, even if it is magically compelled to do so.

-*Source: Pathfinder Core Rulebook*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*